AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 };
 ```

-We have Prepared all necessary function for fetch NFT Data from User's Wallet.

-Now, Let's call **`fetchUserNftData`** on necessary page.

 #### Here's what the function does:

 1. **Fetches User NFT Data:** The function `fetchUserNftData` retrieves NFT data for a specific user from the eforest API and fetches balance information for each NFT.